-Freshmen or transfer students entering into their first year of University studies take one of two courses that introduce the student to the University, their course of studies, co-curricular opportunities, and the Strategic Principles that make the Woodbury University experience unique.
+Freshmen or transfer students entering into their first year of university studies will take one of two courses that introduce the student to the University, their course of study, co-curricular opportunities, and the Strategic Principles that make the Woodbury University experience unique.
 These courses also provide students with the tools necessary to document and reflect upon their journey.

-PPDV 100 Transition to College PPDV 200 Transition to Woodbury
+PPDV 100 Transition to College Transition to Woodbury